The Language of Generalization: Case Study 1: Generic Language

-\paragraph{Lesioned model (no vagueness)} For a strong alternative model, we lesion our uncertain threshold model so that it has a fixed threshold \(\theta\).
-We make this the strongest, possible fixed-threshold model by searching for the best possible single, threshold that fits the data.
-Finally, a fixed-threshold model will have to accommodate responses that are literally inconsistent with the threshold (i.e., a participant endorsing a generic when the referent prevalence is less than \(\theta\)); we thus outfit this model with an additional extrinsic noise parameter, to allow for random guessing.
-Thus, our fixed-threshold alternative model says that participants make an information-theoretic decision, taking into account the interpreter's prior distribution \(P(p)\), using a fixed-threshold semantics, where deviations from a pure information-theoretic decision are accounted for by noise.
-This alternative model has 2 additional parameters to our uncertain threshold model (the fixed-threshold and the proportion of noise responses).
+For a strong alternative model, we lesion the uncertain threshold model so that it has a fixed threshold \(\theta\).
+We test the strongest, possible fixed-threshold model by searching for the best possible single threshold that fits the data.
+However, a fixed-threshold model will have to accommodate responses that are literally inconsistent with the threshold (i.e., a participant endorsing a generic when the referent prevalence is less than \(\theta\)); we thus outfit this model with an additional extrinsic noise parameter, to allow for random guessing.
+Thus, the fixed-threshold alternative model claims that participants make an information-theoretic decision, taking into account the interpreter's prior distribution on prevalence \(P(p)\), using a fixed-threshold semantics, where deviations from a pure information-theoretic decision are accounted for by noise.
+This alternative model has 2 additional parameters to our uncertain threshold model (the value of the fixed-threshold and the proportion of noise responses).

-To evaluate the fixed-threshold model, we examine model predictions as well as the posterior distribution over latent parameters of the model (referent prevalence, prevalence priors, the optimality, fixed-threshold, and noise parameters) given the observed data.
-The Maximum A-Posteriori value and 95\% highest probability density interval for the inferred (fixed) threshold and noise parameters are 0.34 {[}0.25, 0.37{]} and 0.20 {[}0.18, 0.22{]}, respectively.
-The inferred optimality parameter in Eq. \ref{eq:S1} is 0.34 {[}0.25, 0.37{]}.